kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 </div>

 Member average and median ride duration are similar, which supports our earlier observation that members take many short-duration trips.
-Casuals, on the other hand, are split; average trip duration is almost double median trip duration.
-The gap between median and average duration implies casuals make many short-duration trips, which drags the median down, and also take enough long-duration trips to skew the average up.
+Casuals, on the other hand, are split; the average trip duration is almost double the median trip duration.
+The gap between the median and average duration implies casuals make many short-duration trips, which drags the median down while making enough long-duration trips to skew the average up.

 Next, we’ll examine the intraday ride frequency of members and casuals.